github/codeql/java/change-notes/2021-05-14-close-resource-leaks-improvements.md

 lgtm,codescanning
-* The "Potential input resource leak" (`java/input-resource-leak`) and "Potential output resource leak" (`java/output-resource-leak`) queries have been made more specific to only consider JDK classes and subtypes.
-Additionally the number of false positives has been reduced.
+* The "Potential input resource leak" (`java/input-resource-leak`) and "Potential output resource leak" (`java/output-resource-leak`) queries no longer confuse `java.io` classes such as `Reader` with others that happen to share the same base name.
+Additionally the number of false positives has been reduced by recognizing `CharArrayReader` and `CharArrayWriter` as types that don't need to be closed.